Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: Empirical evaluation of MHVG

-To illustrate the procedure, we represent in Figure~\ref{fig:mts_ccf_dd} one instance with 300 observations of each DGP and the corresponding cross-correlation (CCF) plot (first two columns of the plot), the intra-, inter-, and all-layers degree distributions on a semi-logarithmic scale (last three columns of the plot).
-These degree distributions are computed as the arithmetic mean of the degree distributions of the 100 simulated instances.
-The plots clearly show that the degree distributions are different across the DGPs.
+The plots presented in Figure~\ref{fig:mts_ccf_dd} clearly show that the degree distributions are different across the DGPs.
 In fact, \cite{Luque2009} has shown that the intra-layer degree distribution for white noise (uncorrelated data) follows a power law $\left(P(k) = \frac{1}{3}\left( \frac{2}{3}\right)^{k-2} \right)$ and our results indicate that strong serial correlation leads to intra-layer degree distributions that are positively skewed: as illustrated in Appendix~\ref{app:mts_models}, the \texttt{sVAR} is the only DGP that produces data with strong serial correlation.
 The degree distribution for the inter-layer subgraphs does not have an algebraic close form even in the simplest case of two uncorrelated white noises.
-However, extensive simulations indicate that it does not follow the power law $P(k) = \frac{1}{3}\left( \frac{2}{3}\right)^{k-2} $, as illustrated in the first line, the third column of Figure~\ref{fig:mts_ccf_dd}.
+However, extensive simulations indicate that it does not follow the power law $P(k) = \frac{1}{3}\left( \frac{2}{3}\right)^{k-2} $, as illustrated in the first line, third column of Figure~\ref{fig:mts_ccf_dd}.
 The plots also indicate that inter-layer degree distribution depends both on the correlation between the two time series (CCF represented in the second column of the plot in Figure~\ref{fig:mts_ccf_dd}) and the serial correlation within each time series.
-Moreover, we note that inter-layer degree distributions for \texttt{sVAR} are positively skewed, for GARCH models, \texttt{wGARCH} and \texttt{sGARCH}, are exponentially shaped while the remaining are approximately linear.
+Moreover, we note that inter-layer degree distributions for \texttt{sVAR} are positively skewed, for VGARCH models, \texttt{wGARCH} and \texttt{sGARCH}, are exponentially shaped while the remaining are approximately linear.
 Once again, a slower decay of the lagged correlation leads to a longer tail in the degree distribution.
-Also, the degree distribution curves corresponding to the GARCH models stand out from the others, especially the inter- and all-layer degree distributions.
-The exponential shape of the inter-layer degree distributions is induced by the heteroscedasticity and volatility clusters in the data which limit cross-horizontal visibility to the nearest neighbours.
+Also, the degree distribution curves corresponding to the VGARCH models stand out from the others, especially the inter- and all-layer degree distributions.
+The exponential shape of the inter-layer degree distributions is induced by the heteroscedasticity and volatility clusters in the data which limit cross-horizontal visibility to the nearest neighbors.